 Trainees at Michigan’s Section of General Surgery can expect:

 - The most diverse cases and clinical settings: Surgery trainees gain experience with all facets of general surgery — from abdominal conditions to endocrine disorders to trauma and burn — and learn from U-M’s experts in solid organ transplantation, thoracic surgery, vascular surgery, pediatric surgery, and bariatric surgery on specialty services and elective rotations.
 Your training ground includes the top-ranked Michigan Medicine academic medical center, and the Ann Arbor VA Healthcare System.
+We serve a diverse patient population from surrounding areas in southeastern Michigan, across the state, and nationally.

 - Excellent career outcomes: General surgery residents finish in the top 1 percent in the country for experience with high complexity and rare cases.
 General Surgery at the University of Michigan is one of the largest and most well-funded academic surgical teams of its kind in the country.